vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 [2023-09-27-dental-cleaning.md](2023-09-27-dental-cleaning.md).
 After
 the appointment, I went to Walgreens to purchase soft toothbrushes.
 After that I returned home, getting back a little after 2:30 PM.

+## Friday September 29

+In the late afternoon / early evening, I made a trip, first for some printing work, then to the post office, and then to the Amazon Hub Locker at ASUC Berkeley to pick up packages.
+All in all, I was out and about for about 3 hours.